Code-Institute-Submissions/WAY/README.md

 **Images used**
 **Special thanks**

-As. always, my mentor Simen Daehlin, for his support and Yoda, guidance.
+As. always, my mentor [Simen Daehlin](https://github.com/Eventyret), for his support and Yoda, guidance.
-For her awesome MoneyPot game, that has helped me kick off the JavaScript part of this project, Neringa Bickmore.
+For her awesome MoneyPot game, that has helped me kick off the JavaScript part of this project, [Neringa Bickmore](https://github.com/neringabickmore).
 For his undying love and support and always being there, my love, you know who you are ;)

+* Everybody at Slack for their support, tips and humor!

 **Site for educational purposes only!**